AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/use-the-chat-panel-as-an-instructor.md

 The updated message replaces the original message in the chat and is marked as **Edited**.

-## Mention learners in the chat messages
+## Mention participants in the chat messages

 The tagging feature in the Chat panel allows you to address a specific learner directly during a session.
 Using tags draws attention to your message and improves visibility for the learner you mention, especially during active discussions.